ZPTXDev/Quaver/README.md

 2. Make a copy of `settings.example.json` and rename it to `settings.json`
 3. Edit the fields in `settings.json` as necessary
 > Refer to [CONFIGURATION.md](CONFIGURATION.md) for a detailed explanation on configuration.
-4. Run `npm ci` to install packages required to run Quaver
+4. Run `pnpm i` to install packages required to run Quaver
-5. Run `npm run build` to compile the source code
+5. Run `pnpm build` to compile the source code
-6. Run `npm run slash-deploy` to deploy slash commands
+6. Run `pnpm run slash:deploy` to deploy slash commands
-7. Run `npm start` to start Quaver
+7. Run `pnpm start` to start Quaver

 # ❔ FAQ